-Complaint referred to Mayor
+Complaint referred to Mayor/Chair

-On receipt of a complaint made under the provisions of the Board's Code of Conduct, the Mayor will, as the situation allows:
+On receipt of a complaint made under the provisions of the Council's Code of Conduct the Mayor/Chair will, as the situation allows:

-- interview the complainant to assess the full extent of the complaint. - the member or members subject to the complaint will be advised by the Mayor or Chair, acknowledging the right of the member(s) to decline to respond or participate. - interview the member(s) subject to the complaint. - assess the complaint to determine materiality. - where a complaint is assessed by the Mayor to be trivial, frivolous or minor, either dismiss the complaint, require an apology or other course of action, or assist the relevant parties to find a mutually agreeable solution. - where a complaint is found to be material, or no mutually agreed solution can be reached, the Mayor will refer the complaint back to the Chief Executive who will forward it, along with any recommendations made by the Mayor, to the Council or the adjudicative body established to assess and rule on complaints made under the Code.
+- Interview the complainant to assess the full extent of the complaint. - The member or members subject to the complaint will be advised by the Mayor or Chair, acknowledging the right of the member(s) to decline to respond or participate. - Interview the member(s) subject to the complaint. - Assess the complaint to determine materiality. - Where a complaint is assessed by the Mayor/Chair to be trivial, frivolous or minor, either dismiss the complaint, require an apology or other course of action, or assist the relevant parties to find a mutually agreeable solution. - Where a complaint is found to be material, or no mutually agreed solution can be reached, the Mayor/Chair will refer the complaint back to the Chief Executive who will forward it, along with any recommendations made by the Mayor/Chair, to the Council or an adjudicative body established by the Council to assess and rule on complaints made under the Code.3

-If the Mayor chooses they may instead of undertaking an initial assessment, refer the complaint to the independent investigator, via the Chief Executive.
+If the Mayor/Chair chooses they may, instead of undertaking an initial assessment, immediately refer the complaint to the independent investigator, via the Chief Executive.